-The City of Charleston initially implemented its sales and use tax at the rate of .05% dedicated for the specific purpose of funding essential economic development and public improvements, beginning with the renovation and expansion of the Charleston Coliseum and Convention Center.
+The City of Charleston initially implemented its sales and use tax at the rate of 0.5% dedicated for the specific purpose of funding essential economic development and public improvements, beginning with the renovation and expansion of the Charleston Coliseum and Convention Center.
 The expansion of conference, ballroom and other facilities, along with the upgrades to the facilities, will allow the City to compete with other similarly sized and larger cities at the national level for convention and related functions that will be essential to the tourism and economic development of Charleston.
-The favorable bond rates and terms successfully negotiated by the City were facilitated, in part, and secured by the overall 1% sales/use tax ultimately enacted by the City (see below for information about the City's increase from .05% to 1%).
+The favorable bond rates and terms successfully negotiated by the City were facilitated, in part, and secured by the overall 1% sales/use tax ultimately enacted by the City (see below for information about the City's increase from 0.5% to 1%).

-The City increased the tax rate of its sales/use tax by .05%, to a total rate of 1%, dedicating the additional half percent to the City's Uniform Pension Reserve Fund.
-As of October 2018, the City has collected over \$23 million dedicated to the Pension Fund.
-Predictions from the City's

-Finance Director indicate that the additional revenue provided by ongoing collections will result in full pension funding through 2032 without any reduction in essential city services resulting from the growing pension obligations.
-Without the .05% sales/use tax dedicated to funding uniformed pensions for Charleston's police and firefighters, it is uncertain how the city would have been able to fund those growing pension obligations and it is likely that the city would have been required to reduce essential city services and personnel due to those mounting obligations.
+The City increased the tax rate of its sales/use tax by 0.5%, to a total rate of 1%, dedicating the additional half percent to the City's Uniform Pension Reserve Fund.
+As of October 2019, the City has collected over \$31 million dedicated to the Pension Fund.
+Projections from the City's Finance Director indicate that the additional revenue provided by ongoing collections will fund the growth in pension payments through full funding in 2046.
+This avoids pension payments becoming a larger portion of the City's General Fund and potentially causing reduction in essential city services resulting from the growing pension obligations.
+Without the 0.5% sales/use tax dedicated to funding uniformed pensions for Charleston's police and firefighters, it is uncertain how the city would have been able to fund those growing pension obligations within the General Fund.
 Under the City's home rule enactment of this portion of its sales/use tax and dedication of those funds, the city has achieved a substantial resolution to this very serious problem experienced by Charleston and currently experienced by several other cities in West Virginia.